The 3-Step Apology: Teaching Kids (and Ourselves) How to Repair

 Olivia: "I'm sorry for knocking over your tower.
 I was mad you wouldn't share blocks."

-Why it matters: Accountability builds trust.
+What this builds: Accountability builds trust.
 The hurt party hears, "I understand exactly what I did and why it hurt you."

 Purpose: Transform remorse into collaboration.